elrnv/geometry-predicates-rs/README.md

 ## Acknowledgements

-This port was created by a C to Rust translator called [Corrode](https://github.com/jameysharp/corrode).
+This port was originally created by a C to Rust translator called [Corrode](https://github.com/jameysharp/corrode).
 Without it, a full Rust port of this library would have been a daunting task.
 With that I would specifically like to thank the authors of Corrode for providing such a useful tool.
+Version 0.2 of this crate used the [c2rust](https://c2rust.com/) crate.
+The same gratitude goes towards the developers of C2Rust.